 Watercolor pencil techniques don’t receive much play here because I don’t use them that often.
 So I was delighted when someone asked about making fine lines with watercolor pencils.
 Here’s the question.

-I like to draw my fine lines in my paintings with watercolour pencils.
+I like to draw my fine lines in my paintings with watercolor pencils.
 I usually wet the tip on a brush then draw [with the pencil.]
 I‘m wondering if it would be better to wet a fine line on the paper then pencil over it?

 Or any other tips would be great.